 We welcome individuals, community and organizational partners; of all ages, to challenge polluting businesses, to work with city and town governments; and other appropriate public sector agencies.
 Among our activities, are public workshops, archives research, and other projects, that serve the communities within our jurisdiction: Arlington, Everett, Malden, Medford, Winchester, and Woburn; and nearby effected areas.

-The Committee meets monthly, on the first Monday of the month, from 6:30 PM to 7:30 PM; presently by hybrid/Zoom link.
+The Committee meets monthly, on the first Monday of the month, from 5:00PM-6:00PM, presently by Zoom.

-If you are interested in learning more or joining this committee contact
+If you are interested in learning more, attending a meeting or joining this committee contact

 The Environmental Justice Committee recently released a statement regarding the environmental and racial injustices at Roosevelt Park in Malden, MA.